-According to The Hollywood Reporter, Lifetime has ordered a two-hour special, Surviving R. Kelly: The Impact to delve even deeper into effects of dream hampton’s groundbreaking reporting.
+According to the Hollywood Reporter, Lifetime has ordered a two-hour special, Surviving R. Kelly: The Impact, to delve even deeper into the effects of dream hampton’s groundbreaking reporting.

-The special, hosted by Soledad O’Brien, will examine how the original docuseries took the industry by storm and advanced the conversation on sexual violence, manipulation, and consent.
-According to Deadline, calls to sexual assault hotlines increased by 35% shortly after the show airing.
-Over 26 million people have now seen the documentary, which has been named the recipient of the 2019 LA Press Club President’s Award for Impact on Media.
+The special, hosted by Soledad O’Brien, will examine how the original docuseries took the industry by storm and advanced the national conversation on surviving sexual violence.
+According to Deadline, sexual assault hotlines saw a 35 percent increase in call volume shortly after the show aired.
+Over 26 million people have watched the original Surviving R. Kelly, which received the LA Press Club President’s Award for Impact on Media.

-Additional commentary for the two-hour special will come from various journalists, psychologists, and legal experts, as well as an “in-depth look” at Kelly’s interview with Gayle King seen ‘round the world:
+Additional commentary for the special will come from various journalists, representatives of nonprofit groups, psychologists, and legal experts, and there will be an “in-depth look” at Kelly’s interview with Gayle King seen round the world: